 · weight loss or weight gain

 I'm sure you'll want to look your best until thyroid hormone levels are regulated.
 Some people look for wigs or toupee to hide their hair loss.
-Personally, I do not recommend it, because it is pretty difficult for those around you, not to realize that you are wearing it.
+I do not recommend that, because it's difficult for those around you, not to notice you are wearing it.

 Others change their hairstyle to camouflage their hair loss.
 Finally, some others use a hair loss concealer, that is made up of hair building fibers that eliminates bald spots and thinning hair, instantly.
 It also makes you look more natural.